If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a

 (See legal references #2-2 and #3)

 The Illinois Homeschool Law does not require you to keep specific records of your homeschooling.

 The Illinois Homeschool Law does not require students who are educated at home to participate in testing.

-The state of Illinois requires all children who enter school programs (i.e. public, private or parochial) to receive vaccinations.
+The state of Illinois requires all children who enter school programs (i.e. public, private or parochial) to receive vaccinations or submit a waiver.
 This applies to children who are receiving an education at home under the private school law.

 NOTE: The Department of Education does not require you to show proof of your vaccinations.